-For a one-time, non-refundable fee of $200.00, any prospective client can consult with us for up to two hours.
+For a one-time, non-refundable fee of $250.00, any new prospective client can consult with us for up to two hours.
 Ideally, these appointments take place at the client’s home unless both parties agree to arrange an alternate location beforehand.
 The goal of this meeting is both an opportunity to interview each other and a chance to exchange information.
 We walk through your space(s) with you, discussing your needs and expectations for the areas under consideration.

 For this meeting, please prepare to discuss your: